stolostron/rhacm-docs/_pages/gen_availability_tasks.md

 6. Change support matrix links.
 7. If something went EOL, ensure the latest doc reflects those changes.
 See _Deprecating and removing_ for that guidance.

+## Preparing for _Pencils Down_

+At some point the team agrees to a _Pencils Down_ date, which may move depending on the product release.
+Close to that date, start preparing.

+1. Ensure the build is regularly green.
+Ask writers fix any errors for their books a few days before GA and work to keep the build green closer to the agreed upon _Pencils Down_ day.
+2. Ask the team to work on reconciling the changes and merging active PRs to the stage branch.
+Since this depends on reviews and such, the PR list may not be clear in time, but no PRs for stage is the goal for _Pencils Down_.
+3. Declare _Pencils Down_ on the date/time so that the team pauses any pushing to stage.
+4. Build stage.
+Check for green.
+Fix any errors.

-## Creating the `production` from `stage`
+## Creating `production` branch from `stage`

-Now that stage is finalized and green, you can create the production branch from the stage branch.
+Now that stage branch is finalized and green, you can create the production branch from the stage branch.
 See [Branch Strategy](branch_strategy.md) for important information about how and why we use these branches.

 1. Create the new <release_number>_prod branch from the <release_number>_stage branch.
 2. Protect the branch to keep anyone from bypassing rules in the production branch.
 Two users are needed to push stage into to prod: The creator and the reviewer.
 Go to **Settings** > **Branches**.
 (Because GitHub changes the UI at times, if this is not the workflow, you can simply Google something like "how to protect my branch in GitHub" for the process.)